What is the one thing that just about everyone can agree on? They want more time!

 Stuff also costs energy and time more directly.
 Time to put away and time to care for.
 When you have too many things you have to work around them in some capacity and that causes time to be wasted.

-I would challenge you to let go of five things over the next five days.
-See how it feels to free yourself from a little bit of energy sapping, time stealing clutter.
+I would challenge you to let go of five things over the next five days – if you’re stuck think about low hanging fruit -it’s the easiest clutter to let go.
+Then see how it feels to free yourself from a little bit of energy sapping, time stealing clutter.

-If you are ready to jump start the clutter clearing process be sure to check out Clutter Control 101 – it’s an online workshop that will take you through the decluttering process and start you on the path to organized living.
+If you are ready to jump start the clutter clearing process be sure to check out the How To Declutter, Simplify and Organize Your Life E-Course (it’s free!) – I take you step-by-step through the decluttering process and start you on the path to organized living (and how awesome is that?!).